 Globalization has engendered a world with diverse encounters of ideas, cultures and beliefs among people who were isolated from each other before (Castles, 2002).
 Sociological explanations also emphasize the importance of cultural and social capital in this process.
 Cultural capital refers to the knowledge of societies; and social capital is as a concept that “encompasses a range of thinking around norms and networks; the values and resources that both result in, and are the product of, socially negotiated ties and relationships” (Cheong et al., 2007: 25).

 Within the globalization context, individuals need to integrate into new societies and new lives through attending schools, universities and transferring to work force of immigrated countries (Messarra and El-Kessar, 2010).
-For example, The United Kingdom, Canada, France and United States have many diverse cultures, ethnicities and religions as identities due to getting immigration from other countries.
+For example, the United Kingdom, Canada, France and United States have many diverse cultures, ethnicities and religions as identities due to getting immigration from other countries.
 Thus, one of the challenging issues in the world can be seen as workforce diversity.
 Robbins and Judge (2007: 17) define workforce diversity as “heterogeneous of organizations in terms of gender, race, ethnicity, sexual orientation, religion, and inclusion of other diverse groups”.
 According to Day (2005), religiously diverse organizations might face interpersonal conflicts and misunderstanding between employees due to having some bias to each other.
 For that reason, organizations must consider these differences in order to have employee retention and productivity.

 Religion has an important role to have a feature that gives power to individuals for controlling their destiny (Johnson, 1997).
 However, religion has been ignored because of its nature.
 The nature comes from “being an acquired property consisting of a set of beliefs that can be dynamic” (Cromwell, 1997: 169).
 Therefore, instead of using the term of religion, the concepts of spirituality and community has been used due to having less contested concepts (Harvey, 2001).
 Another reason of avoiding to use of religion is because of the logic which claims workplaces are secular entities like states and politics (Hicks, 2002).
 Therefore, the concept of spirituality has been premised instead of religion, because “religion is institutional, dogmatic and rigid; spirituality is personal, emotional and adaptable to an individual’s needs” (Hicks, 2002: 380).
 Even if the concept of spirituality has been mostly used instead of the concept of religion, they are related to workplace, because the effect of religious obligations on employees through refusing to do some tasks can be seen in the workplaces (Bouma et al., 2003).
 Refusing to drive car by Hutterites, refusing to work in a brewery by Muslims and refusing to work on abortions by Catholic theatre nurses can be given as examples of this situation.